Some Background on Hip Bursitis

 And you can test this out for yourself.

-The above video highlights a simple test to determine how much your back is interfering with your gluteal function.
-By initially testing your glute strength (preferably with a partner), freeing up your spinal stiffness, and then re-testing your strength again, you can quickly figure out how involved your back is in the process.
+By initially testing your glute strength (preferably with a partner), freeing up any local spinal stiffness, and then re-testing your strength again, you can quickly figure out how involved your back is in this process.

 And this test hopefully highlights an important point.
 We should not think of hip bursitis (or any injury for that matter) as a specific structure that has suddenly failed.
 Instead, we need to think of the bursa as the tissue which no longer tolerates the sub-par environment it currently exists in.